What are the Different Types Of Business Entities?

 Furthermore, liability incurred by one division does not endanger assets titled in other subsidiary divisions of the same series LLC.

 The procedure for adding and deleting divisions (know as series) is not straightforward.
 Additional series can be added by simply amending the series’ “Limited Liability Company Agreement” (equivalent to an Operating Agreement for other LLCs).
+Visit our ABOUT page to learn more about our company.

 Restricted Limited Liability Company:

-The restricted liability company is a special entity that is allowed Nevada law.
+The restricted liability company is a special entity that is allowed by Nevada law.
 Nevada is the first and only state to allow this type of entity.
 This entity takes advantage of Treas.
-Reg. §25.2704-2(b) which states that a restriction which is less restrictive than those that would apply under state law will be disregarded in valuing the interest for transfer tax purposes under IRC §2704(b).
+Reg. §25.2704-2(b) which states that a restriction that is less restrictive than those that would apply under state law will be disregarded in valuing the interest for transfer tax purposes under IRC §2704(b).
 A restricted LLC is not the type of entity you want to set up yourself, so I am not going to discuss it in detail here.
 If this is something you are interested in, please discuss it with your CPA and your attorney.

 A “c” corporation is a separate legal business entity, and its legal obligations and its tax status is separate from its owners.
 The corporation has perpetual existence.